BartlomiejOlber/twm_reconst/readme.md

 ## Blender

-U need to have Blender installed in your OS, that can be run from command line like: `blender`.
+You need to have Blender installed in your OS, that can be run from command line like: `blender`.
 Run the following command to load the reconstructed scene to blender and filter 'background' vertices, leaving solely the Jack Daniels bottle (and a small fragment of the chair the bottle was placed upon). bottle